How to Fix Burner not igniting on Maytag MGD5630HW (Gas)

 Burner not igniting

-This step-by-step repair guide walks you through fixing burner not igniting on your Maytag MGD5630HW (Gas).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing a burner not igniting issue on your Maytag MGD5630HW (Gas).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and sidestep a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.